jipiboily/monologue/README.md

 See the [Wiki - Customizations](https://github.com/jipiboily/monologue/wiki/Customizations).

 ## Requirements
 ---
-- Rails 3.1.3 +
+- Rails 3.1 +
-- Database: MySQL & Postgres support (SQLite?)
+- Database: MySQL & Postgres are supported but other databases might work too.

 ## Contribute
 ---